Trogón Piquirrojo

 Song

-Appearance: The Slaty-tailed Trogon is characterized by its vibrant plumage, including a metallic green upper body, a bright red belly, and a distinctive slaty-blue tail.
+Appearance: The Slaty-tailed Trogon is characterized by its vibrant plumage, including a metallic green upper body, a bright red belly, and a nice slaty-blue tail.
 The male and female birds exhibit sexual dimorphism, with the male featuring brighter colors and a black face mask, while the female has a duller plumage coloration.

 Behavior: Slaty-tailed Trogons are skilled fliers and are known for their acrobatic maneuvers when catching insects in mid-air.
 They often perch quietly in the forest canopy and scan their surroundings for prey.
 Their vocalizations consist of a series of distinctive, low-pitched, melodious whistles.